Foreign policy of the Biden administration: France

-On January 24, 2021, Biden and French President Emmanuel Macron had a phone call.

-In September 2021, the French ambassador was recalled to Paris after the AUKUS security pact had been made by Australia, the U.K. and the U.S. The measure was unprecedented; in almost 250 years of diplomatic relations, France had never before recalled its U.S. ambassadorship.
+In September 2021, the French ambassador was recalled to Paris after the AUKUS security pact had been made by Australia, the U.K., and the U.S. The measure was unprecedented; in almost 250 years of diplomatic relations, France had never before recalled its U.S. ambassadorship.
 The Biden administration tried to placate French anger.

-In October 2021, Biden met with Macron and admitted that his administration was "clumsy" in its handling of the nuclear submarine deal with Australia, which deprived France of billions in defense contracts.
+In October 2021, Biden met with Macron and admitted that his administration was "clumsy" in its handling of the nuclear submarine deal with Australia, which had deprived France of billions in defense contracts.